redvalley/emberjs-training/README.md

 # emberjs-training
-This repository contains resources for my emberjs-training sessions.
+This repository contains resources for my emberjs training sessions.